 Our week at the Art of Living Centre was not stress-free, though we managed to keep ourselves non-violent.
-This was a while ago, and I am sure that a lot of outside factors contributed to our lack of enthusiasm about our first trip to an ashram or wellness retreat centre.
-As my memory is muddled, Phyl and I are writing this post together.
-My recollections are written in standard print, while Phyl's riposte is italicised.
+This was a while ago, and I am certain that many outside factors contributed to our lack of enthusiasm about our first trip to an ashram or wellness retreat centre.
+With my memory muddled.
+Phyl and I are writing this post together.
+I've written my recollections in standard print, while Phyl's riposte is italicised.

-*In August, 2017, Phyl, sister and food editor, suggested we meet up at the Art of Living Centre in Boone, North Carolina.
-We were both interested in an ashram-type experience, though neither of us was interested enough to do this in India.
+In August 2017, Phyl, sister and food editor, suggested we meet at the Art of Living Centre in Boone, North Carolina.
+We are both interested in an ashram-type experience, though not interested enough to go all the way to India.
 Phyl had read an article in her local paper about the centre and thought it might be a good first experience for us both.

-The Art of Living Centre in beautiful Boone, North Carolina is set on 380 acres in the Blue Ridge Mountains.
-A more beautiful location would be hard-pressed to find except that I had assumed that we would be in the middle of nowhere, and this is not the case.
+The Art of Living Centre in beautiful Boone, North Carolina lies within 380 acres in the Blue Ridge Mountains.
+A more beautiful location would be hard-pressed to find, except that I had assumed that we would be in the middle of nowhere, and this is not the case.

-There are a lot of private homes, farms and businesses encroaching the property, and town is a mere five minute drive away.
-While initially disapointed, this proved to us a benefit.
+There are numerous private homes, farms, and businesses encroaching the property, and town is a mere five-minute drive away.
+While initially disappointed, this proved to us a benefit.

 Guests can book into the Art of Living for one of their events, retreats or for individual stays.
 Our visit with them landed between two events, leaving the property rather empty of guests.

-We wanted the spiritual uplift of an ashram agreed, but we were both really interested in a total vegetarian diet as all previous attempts had failed.
+We wanted the spiritual uplift of an ashram agreed, but we were both truly interested in a total vegetarian diet, as all previous attempts had failed.
 We thought this would be a great opportunity to get more diverse and interesting recipes, accepting that curry might be the main fare.
 Hey!
 I like curry!
 OMG....it was shite.
-Nothing was fresh, everything looked like freezer spinach and the only recourse was to load up on carbs.
-We did not buy the breakfast plan which was $20 a meal consisting of Cheerios, granola and yogurt.
-Im not a big breakfast eater but I know Im not paying $20 for cereal.
-Remember we headed down the mountain and stocked up on fruit and energy bars, resisting the urge to buy wine and chips.
+Nothing was fresh, everything looked like freezer spinach, and the only recourse was to load up on carbs.
+We did not buy the breakfast plan which was $20 a meal and consisted of Cheerios, granola and yogurt.
+I'm not a big breakfast eater, but I know I'm not paying $20 for cereal.
+Remember, we headed down the mountain and stocked up on fruit and energy bars, resisting the urge to buy wine and chips.
 That is saying a lot about our character!

 We participated in meditation sessions, yoga, and spent time at the pottery studio.
-We wandered the labyrinth but did not experience a fire circle or a Kirtan (chanting) session.
-I do not remember if these were not available during our visit, or we were to afraid to participate.
+We wandered the labyrinth, but did not experience a fire circle or a Kirtan (chanting) session.
+I do not remember if these were not available during our visit, or we were too afraid to participate.
 Either could have been true.

-We spent a lot of our time on dead-end hiking trails, mulling over the spa menu, reading classic novellas (PG Wodehouse, Poe, Fitzgerald ect. ), hiding from Lyme Disease-infested deer and self congratulating our TV abstinence.
+We spent a lot of our time on dead-end hiking trails, mulling over the spa menu, reading classic novellas (PG Wodehouse, Poe, Fitzgerald etc.), hiding from Lyme Disease-infested deer while self-congratulating our TV abstinence.
 Mostly we spent a lot of time talking in whispers as we were never sure if this was actually a silent retreat.
 It was pretty quiet.

-I enjoyed the meditation sessions we attended because I actually learned tricks to meditate instead of making grocery lists .
-The pottery was fun because I’m a beginning potter so it felt good to get dirty.
-The yoga classes worked well for me as they were small and the teacher wasn’t a stickler for form so I basically laid there and hummed.
+I enjoyed the meditation sessions we attended because I actually learned tricks to meditate instead of making grocery lists.
+The pottery was fun because I’m a beginning potter, and it felt good to get dirty.
+Yoga classes worked well for me as class sizes were small, and the teacher wasn’t a stickler for form.
+I basically laid there and hummed.

 The Shankara Ayurveda Spa provides Ayurveda retreats to bring people closer to an Ayurvedic lifestyle.
 They dive deep into the experience of Ayurveda through hands-on methods, Ayurveda treatments and personal consultations.

-The spa was the second best thing of the week, after time spent with you.
+The spa was the second-best thing of the week, after time spent with you.
 We had both been into reading about the practice of an Ayurveda lifestyle.
-Well, we bought a lot of books anyway.
+Well, we bought countless books anyway.
 I enjoyed a Shankara Signature massage and the Abhyanga Detox Warm Oil massage.
 The warm oil massage is bliss!
 This is a constant pouring of the oil over the muscles with a medium pressure massage.
 So wonderful.
 Clean up was rough as you end up slippery, but well worth it.

-In 2017, I avoided the American South as much as possible and I judged the entire state of NC based on their restroom policy alone (The 'Bathroom Bill' preventing transgender people from using the bathroom of their gender identity was repealed in 2019).
-Plus I really enjoy annoying my sister.
+In 2017, I avoided the American South as much as possible.
+I judged the entire state of NC based on their restroom policy alone (The 'Bathroom Bill' preventing transgender people from using the bathroom of their gender identity.
+The policy was repealed in 2019).
+Plus, I really enjoy annoying my sister.
 If I was going to spend my holiday at an Indian ashram in the middle of North Carolina, I was most definitely going to see how far I could push her nerves with a faux-southern accent.
 We needed to find a 'swimming hole'.